Milnor fibre boundary of a non-isolated surface singularity: First examples of graphs of , and

 Finally, we analyze the graph $\gc^2$.
-Its shape and the first entries of the weights of the vertices coincide with the minimal embedded resolution graph of the (transversal type) plane curve singularity $u^2+v^a$, provided that we replace $v_1$ and $v_2$ by arrowheads with multiplicity 1 (see (\ref{prop:cov}) too).
-Comparing the main algorithm and the algorithm which provides the graph of suspension singularities (cf. \cite{NSign}), we realize that the part of $G$ above $\gc^2$ is exactly the resolution graph of $u^2+v^a+w^{2a+4}=0$ with opposite orientation.
-More precisely, let
+Its shape and the first entries of the weights of the vertices coincide with the minimal embedded resolution graph of the (transversal type) plane curve singularity $u^2+v^a$, provided that we replace $v_1$ and $v_2$ by arrowheads with multiplicity 1.
+Comparing the Main Algorithm and the algorithm which provides the graph of suspension singularities (cf. \ref{ss:b}), we realize that the part of $G$ above $\gc^2$ is exactly the resolution graph of $u^2+v^a+w^{2a+4}=0$ with opposite orientation.
+More precisely, let \ix{graph!resolution!Brieskorn}\ix{Main Algorithm}

 be the minimal embedded resolution graph of the germ $w:(\{u^2+v^a+w^{2a+4}=0\},0)\to (\bfc,0)$, induced by the projection $(u,v,w)\mapsto w$.
-Let $-\Gamma$ be this graph with opposite orientation (in which one changes the sign of all Euler numbers and edge--decorations, and keeps the multiplicities).
-Then the graph of the open book decomposition of $(\partial F,V_g)$ is obtained by gluing $-\Gamma$ with $G_1$ such that the arrows of $-\Gamma$ are identified with $v_1$ and $v_2$:
+Let $-\Gamma$ be this graph with opposite orientation (in which one changes the signs of all Euler numbers and edge--decorations, and keeps the multiplicities).
+Then the graph of the open book decomposition of $(\partial F,V_g)$ is obtained by gluing $-\Gamma$ with $G_1$ such that the arrows of $-\Gamma$ are identified with $v_1$ and $v_2$ (and the Euler numbers of $v_1$ and $v_1$ are recomputed as above, or via (\ref{eq:2.2.1}) using the multiplicities):

 This graph has a cycle.
-Moreover, $\Gamma$ is a star--shaped graph whose central vertex has genus $\frac{gcd(a,4)}{2}-1$.
-The determination of $\Gamma$ is standard (see \cite{cyclic} or \cite{OW}). \\
+Moreover, $\Gamma$ is a star--shaped graph whose central vertex has genus $\frac{{\rm gcd}(a,4)}{2}-1$.
+Determining $\Gamma$ is standard, see \ref{ss:b}, or \cite{OW}. \\

 {\bf Case 2.} Assume that $a$ is odd, $a\geq 3$.
-We proceed as above.
+We proceed similarly as above.
 The graph $G_1$ is the following:

 There is only one gluing torus.
 Let $v$ be the $(-4)$--vertex, and $v'$ its adjacent vertex of $G$ which is not in $G_1$.
 Then the multiplicity of $v'$ is again 1.
 Hence, the Euler number of $v$ in $G$ is $-3$.
-Therefore, the graph of $(\partial F,V_g)$ is
+Therefore, the graph of $(\partial F,V_g)$ is \ix{gluing tori}